 - Issuing a blanket dictum to “abruptly stop medication” for children he’s never seen and whose cases he knows nothing about is impulsive and mindless of consequences.

 - If anything is “crazy,” it is Hallowell’s blog post and his grandstanding on national TV.

 So, why am I the only one calling this out?
-Am I the only person left with journalistic standards or a sense of foul play?
+Am I the only person left with journalistic standards, medical ethics, or a sense of foul play?
 Respected experts tell me they are reluctant to get into a “mud-slinging” contest with the attention-seeking gadflies; they hope that legitimate research and medical consensus will hold sway.
 So they take the high grand.